 State and territory Building Ministers agreed in April 2021 to amend the National Construction Code to include basic access features in new homes.
 This is meaningful social change for Australia, and time to re-think regular practice.

 Major housing industry associations fought these amendments, but industry stands to gain longer term.
 With more suitable designs on the market, older people will be encouraged to move to a new home.
 Families with a disabled family member will likely be in the market as well.
-The amendments are included in the public comment draft which is open for comment until 2 July.

 The supply of home care packages will increase and established homes will need modifications.
 Currently the government subsidises home modifications for this group, but modifications are not the same as renovations.